hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 ### Efficiency

-Since certain kinds of personal data might involve large quanties of data, major use cases for PDPA should be realizable in an efficient manner.
+Since certain kinds of personal data might involve large quantities of data, major use cases for PDPA should be realizable in an efficient manner.

 For now, this is stated as an abstract guiding principle.
 Its actual dimensions and trade-offs need to be refined while evolving this specification.